© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moel Dod round barrow is a scheduled monument protected by Cadw under reference RD249.
 View the official record →

-Moel Dod is a round barrow located in Radnorshire, Wales, dating to the Bronze Age.
+Moel Dod is a round barrow situated in Radnorshire, Wales, and represents a monument of Bronze Age funerary significance.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD249.

 Moel Dod round barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moel Dod round barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD249.